coder/coder/docs/templates.md

   or "workspace image".

-The template sample below uses *admin and user parameters* to allow developers to create workspaces from any image as long as it in the proper registry:
+The template sample below uses *admin and user parameters* to allow developers to create workspaces from any image as long as it is in the proper registry:

 ```hcl
 variable "image_registry_url" {